NaphtaliO/ShiftWizard/README.md

 </details>

 # Abstract
 In this project, we will explore the design and creation of an E-Rostering System.
 Optimising efficiency is important across all enterprises, in a typical restaurant labour costs can be at least 30% of revenue (Chegini, 2021).
-It is no surprise therefore, that there is a high level of interest as to how staffing is organised and how it can be used most effectively and efficiently without compromising a high standard of product / service.
-The project would involve building a frontend for the Employer and Employee, and a backend database that would store the different employee rosters and employee shifts.
+It is no surprise therefore, that there is a high level of interest as to how staffing is organised and how it can be used most effectively and efficiently without compromising a high standard of product/service.
+The project would involve building a front-end for the Employer and Employee, and a backend database that would store the different employee rosters and employee shifts.
 The hope is to create a system that will make organising employees similar for employers and make it easier for employees to independently manage and understand their work schedule.

 # Chapter 1 - Introduction
 In today's fast-paced work environment, efficient rostering systems are essential for businesses to manage their staff and resources effectively.
-A rostering system is a tool that allows employers/organisation to create, manage, and assign shifts to their employees in an organized and streamlined manner as well as to track the hours employees work, assign employees to specific tasks or projects, and generate reports on employee hours and project completion.
+A rostering system is a tool that allows employers/organisations to create, manage, and assign shifts to their employees in an organized and streamlined manner as well as to track the hours employees work, assign employees to specific tasks or projects, and generate reports on employee hours and project completion.

-All businesses that rely on shift patterns and different number of workers at different times can benefit from an e-rostering system.
+All businesses that rely on shift patterns and a different number of workers at different times can benefit from an e-rostering system.
 Importantly, human involvement is still beneficial to rostering processes.
-Whether you’re talking about e-rostering or auto-rostering, HR specialist or general managers are still in charge.
-The main distinction is that the logistics often include intricate mathematical computation necessary to determine the rotas or shift schedules, are handled automatically.
+Whether you’re talking about e-rostering or auto-rostering, HR specialists or general managers are still in charge.
+The main distinction is that the logistics often include intricate mathematical computations necessary to determine the rotas or shift schedules, which are handled automatically.
-After all, it is vital not just to have the sufficient number of employees per workday, but as well the personnel with specific technical expertise to get specific jobs done and allow businesses work at maximum efficiency.
+After all, it is vital not just to have a sufficient number of employees per workday, but as well the personnel with specific technical expertise to get specific jobs done and allow businesses to work at maximum efficiency.
 Visualising and planning these rosters manually can be very challenging.
-This report and software aims to create a clear-cutting shift planning web application that relieves managers and HR specialists of difficulties that come with the demands of planning the most complex rostered organisation.
+This report and software aim to create a clear-cutting shift planning web application that relieves managers and HR specialists of difficulties that come with the demands of planning the most complex rostered organisation.
 Our E-rostering system is designed in the most efficient way possible that will help all businesses that depend on shift schedules, save their time, money, and resources.

 ## Background

-Work rostering the human resources of a business is more than merely recording each employees working hours.
+Work rostering the human resources of a business is more than merely recording each employee's working hours.
 Rostering, when done correctly can be essential for planning how employees work within a firm.
-A well planned roster can have an impact on five key areas in a business; employee motivation, performance tracking, attendance, workplace health and safety and productivity levels.
+A well-planned roster can have an impact on five key areas in a business; employee motivation, performance tracking, attendance, workplace health and safety and productivity levels.
 It is all well and good having qualified staff but if they are unhappy because of the times they are working this can affect their performance.
 Jobs will be left undone, and attendance will be low.
-Using a rostering system can help find the specific time of day where each employee works best.
+Using a rostering system can help find the specific time of day when each employee works best.
 When the human resources of a firm are managed fairly and efficiently, employees are far more motivated and productivity levels are met.
-Our web application is designed to make the management of employees work schedules easier for HR specialists and general managers.
+Our web application is designed to make the management of employees' work schedules easier for HR specialists and general managers.
 The application will contain two views based on whether you’re a manager or an employee.
 A login function is required when accessing this application and this will determine what view the user will have access to.

 # Chapter 2 - Analysis
 ## 2.1 Research

 To develop our own e-roster management system we first developed a research plan to gain a broader knowledge of the sector.
 This included both first-hand and second-hand research.
-Rostering, or personnel scheduling, has gained a lot of research interest since the 1950s (Edie, 1954).
+Rostering, or personnel scheduling has gained a lot of research interest since the 1950s (Edie, 1954).
 Over this time a variety of constraints have formed, from legal and organisation requirements to staff preferences.
-Different approaches have been taken to tackle these: optimization, meta-heristics, artificial intelligence, decision-support and a hybrid approach of these (Petrovic, 2017).
+Different approaches have been taken to tackle these: optimization, meta-heuristics, artificial intelligence, decision support and a hybrid approach of these (Petrovic, 2017).

 ## 2.2 Market
 There are many systems already on the market that provide roster management for businesses big and small.
 The top branded products include Xero, RosterElf, Sage, and Connecteam.
 The different price points and features are important to consider when choosing the best system to use for your business.
 Reporting capabilities such as, allowing the employer to separate reports for more detailed analysis of their management is crucial.
 The system should be user-friendly and customizable to fit with the businesses framework.
 Some systems have the added benefit of payroll, allowing an employer to deposit payroll to their employees directly.
 This simplifies the process of collating, producing, and filing taxes for payroll.
 Another feature many systems have is an instant alert where employees are sent reminders and notifications to notify them if their immediate action is required This can be for example, to review their new shift.